He Played For Them Too - Man Utd - Scott McGarvey

 So, with a blessing of 'good riddance' from the Grimsby fans some of whom claimed that shipping him off to Bristol City ranks alongside one of the club's finest ever transfer coups, Scott arrived in the West Country.

-One glance at McGarvey's scoring record for 'The Robins' might fool you into thinking that Scott had turned the corner and become the goal machine he always thought he would be, but a conversation with my mate Sid (A Bristol City fan) tells a different story. …or them!
+One glance at McGarvey's scoring record for 'The Robins' might fool you into thinking that Scott had turned the corner and become the goal machine he always thought he would be, but a conversation with my mate Sid (A Bristol City fan) tells a different story.

 Apparently when McGarvey turned up at Ashton Gate the Robins fans knew that he'd had a hard time at Pompey and Grimsby but thought they'd give him the benefit of the doubt.
 Unfortunately, it didn't last long and most City fans quickly sussed him out.